 NDATL Records Store

 DJ, Producer, and NDATL Label boss, Kai Alce has great selection of NDATL tracks, shirts and merch on his site.
-Kai has also recently launched a new line of eyewear called Kai Alce Eyewear, so check it out and you can be among the first to score eyewear reminiscent of Kai Alce’s signature colorful frames.
+Kai has also recently launched a line of eyewear called Kai Alce Eyewear, so check it out and you can be among the first to score eyewear reminiscent of Kai Alce’s signature colorful frames.

 The Hip Hop Shop | Maurice Malone Designs

 Maurice Malone is hands down the biggest Afro-American name in streetwear and fashion to come out of Detroit…his business is based out of Williamsburg Brooklyn now but his roots were firmly planted in the Detroit music industry.
 He grew up as a designer first…but also a musician, DJ, store owner, producer, and promoter in Detroit.
 Throughout his early career, Maurice kept his streetwear and denim brands MoJeans and Maurice Malone Designs connected to street culture through his love for music…as he became more successful he went on to open the Hip Hop Shop that was Detroit’s most influential hip-hop incubator spawning J-Dilla, Eminem, Royce Da 5’9 and groups like Slum Village.
-Maurice moved to New York as his brand went global but his heart remains in Detroit.
+Maurice moved to New York as his brand went global, but his heart remains in Detroit.
 Maurice may not live in Detroit now but continues to give back in any way he can.
-For example, he has provided a way for young designers in Detroit to get into the industry the form of a scholarships to the Parsons x Complex Streetwear Industry Essentials in cooperation with the education brand Yellowbrick.
+For example, he has provided a way for young designers in Detroit to get into the industry the form of a scholarships to the Parsons x Complex Streetwear Industry Essentials in cooperation with our friends at the education brand Yellowbrick.

 Axis Records Store